 410.07.16.01 General is deleted and replaced with the following:

-The Contractor shall submit a comprehensive Site specific plan for the field testing of the sewer a minimum of twenty (20) Working Days in advance of undertaking any field testing.
+The Contractor shall submit a comprehensive Site-specific plan for the field testing of the sewer a minimum of twenty (20) Working Days in advance of undertaking any field testing.
 The Region and Consultant shall be provided a minimum of 2 Working Days advance notice to witness the field testing.
 The plan must be approved prior to commencement of testing.

 Leakage tests shall be carried out on all completed pipe sewers.
 There shall be no visible leakage for pipe sewers.
 Any visible leakage must be sealed.